Class MapSubject

 @CanIgnoreReturnValue

-Fails if the map does not contain at least the given set of entries in the given map.
+Checks that the actual map contains at least the given set of entries in the given map.

 • comparingValuesUsing